ember-cli/eslint-plugin-ember/docs/rules/classic-decorator-hooks.md

 # classic-decorator-hooks

+:car: The `"extends": "plugin:ember/octane"` property in a configuration file enables this rule.

 Use the correct lifecycle hooks in classic and non-classic classes.
 Classic classes should use `init`, and non-classic classes should use `constructor`.
 Additionally, non-classic classes may not use `destroy`.